 and maximize a child's strengths.
 Keep these tips in mind:

 and foster a sense of independence.
 Let your child find out what he or she is capable

 of, especially regarding daily living skills.

-address your child's particular illness.
+that address your child's particular illness.
 They provide a supportive social environment,

 and are a great way to share knowledge and resources.

 Psychotherapy or other supportive treatments can boost your

 child's self-esteem and coping skills, so ask the treatment team for referrals.
 Therapy

 also can help other family members deal with the stress involved in caring for a child

 Physical, occupational, or speech therapy can help your